sivachandra/SerYL/docs/quickstart.md

   MyStringField: string
 ```

-As can be seen, the fields are listed as string-name to type-name key-value
+As can be seen, the fields are listed as name to type key-value pairs
-pairs.
+representing the field name and type respectively.
+The above example defines
+a class with name `MyFirstClass`, having fields `MyIntField` and
+`MyStringField`.
+The field with name `MyIntField` is of type `int, and the
+field with name `MyStringField` is of type `string`.

 ## Enum definition

 An enum type definition is listed using the world `enum` followed by the name of
-the class enum with parenthesis.
+the enum within parenthesis.
 The values of the enum type are listed as a
 nested sequence as follows:

 ```